The UK Ancestry Visa for Australians

 In the event that your visa application is denied, you’ll get a refund of the IHS.

 You can use the UK government’s calculator to determine exactly how much you would need to pay.
-But an Australian applying for a 5-year Ancestry visa could expect to pay around £3,120 (approx. AUD5,900).
+But an Australian applying for a 5-year Ancestry visa could expect to pay around £5,175 (approx. AUD10,000).
+This amount increased in February 2024.

 This is a lot of money.
 But in return, you will receive access to free medical care under the National Health Service (NHS) for the full five years that you are entitled to remain in the UK.
 The NHS is effectively the UK’s version of Medicare.